Volunteer Training

 Where do I check in for my shift?

-You’ll check in at the volunteer table along the west wall of the general shopping area.
-Sign in will be by last name: A – I, J – P, Q – Z. Please see the Friends’ Booksale – Oklahoma Expo Building Layout.
+You’ll check in at the volunteer table in the lobby.
+Please see the Friends’ Booksale – Oklahoma Expo Building Layout.

 When can I shop?